How Long Does A Chicken Salad Last In The Fridge?

 Seal It Tight

 Airtight containers are your best friend here.
-They keep your chicken salad from soaking up other fridge smells and help it stay fresh.
+They keep your chicken salad from soaking up other fridge smells, hold in the right amount of moisture, and slow bacterial growth by limiting exposure to air.
 Go for glass or BPA-free plastic containers with tight lids.

 Best Containers: